 We emphasize spiritual life at all Teen Challenge programs, including Gateway Boys Academy.
 We strive to introduce every cadet to a relationship with Jesus Christ and strive to keep a Godly atmosphere encouraging to Christian growth.
-Students attend group Bible studies, go to chapel services twice a week, and meet with a counselor for individually assigned Bible studies meant for character development.
+Students attend group sessionsand chapel services, and meet with a counselor for individually assigned sessions meant for character development.

 Concentration on Alabama Family Restoration